hamentag/shop-inventory-management/README.md

     • Error messages are displayed when max inventory is less than min inventory
     • Page styling is added to the application

+### Task I:
+>  - Prompt:
+     Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.
+>
+> - Files:
+    • PartTest.java / Lines: 160-235
+    • README.md / Lines: 178-185